 Ben Lomond Uranium Mine

-The Ben Lomond Uranium Mine is 40 kilometers west of Townsville, sitting directly at the head of the Burdekin River watershed.
-Keelbottom Creek is a tributary to the Burdekin River.
+The Ben Lomond Uranium Mine is on Hervey's Range, 40 kilometers west of Townsville, sitting directly at the head of the Burdekin River watershed on Keelbottom Creek which is a tributary of the Burdekin River.

 In April 2015, a Community Cabinet meeting was held in Townsville, where CAMBL representatives took the opportunity to meet with Ministers and staff from the mines and environment portfolios.
 The Environmental Authority given to the leaseholder of the Ben Lomond Mine was up for renewal and it was believed that the new version would contain stricter conditions.
 Unfortunately, the new conditions are not stricter, and in fact allow for exploration drilling and the construction of an exploratory shaft.